 - Yew – Taxus spp.

-There a number of live plants that are safer for bearded dragons but live plants require care and maintenance.
-If you want something that looks natural, safe for your beardie and needs no special care then plastic plants would be a best option for you.
+There are a number of live plants safe for bearded dragons but live plants require care and maintenance.
+If you want something that looks natural, safe for your beardie, and needs no special care then plastic plants would be the best option for you.